sumeetk321/KPN4J/README.md

 kpn.addProcessNode(c);
 ```

-Next, add the FIFO channels from A to C and from B to C:
+Next, add the FIFO channels from A to C and from B to C. The ```1,1``` parameters signify that this channel outputs one token and the destination node accepts one token as well.
+The same notation is used when instantiating FIFOChannel objects:

 ```java
 kpn.addFIFOChannel(a, c, 1, 1);